 This hidden complexity is due to the intersectional nature of payroll, which is affected by geographical, legal, and financial considerations.
 Building the core infrastructure to manage tax calculations, money movement, and tax filings can take years.
 There are more than 6,000 taxes and 1,000 jurisdictions in the United States alone, as well as 600+ tax forms across 100+ government agencies.
 On top of managing the tax complexity, payroll providers must also act as stewards of significant sums of money.
-This fiduciary responsibility means additional licensing requirements and systems to manage risk and fraud.
+This fiduciary responsibility means additional licensing requirements, and systems to manage risk and fraud.

-While building from scratch offers platforms complete control over every aspect of their product, and enables deeply customized experiences - it can be challenging to prioritize the investment.
+While building from scratch offers vSaaS platforms complete control over every aspect of their product, and enables deeply customized experiences - most platforms have simply found payroll to be an inaccessible investment.